Board of Directors: Call for nominations

 Areas of emphasis for 2023

-The Nominating Committee seeks individuals with areas of emphasis and experience in one or more of the following:
+The Nominating Committee sought individuals with areas of emphasis and experience in one or more of the following:

 - International leadership